Copyright: Free licenses

 Copyright licenses known as open or free licenses seek to grant several rights to licensees, either for a fee or not.
 Free in this context is not as much of a reference to price as it is to freedom.
 What constitutes free licensing has been characterised in a number of similar definitions, including by order of longevity the Free Software Definition, the Debian Free Software Guidelines, the Open Source Definition and the Definition of Free Cultural Works.
 Further refinements to these definitions have resulted in categories such as copyleft and permissive.
-Common examples of free licences are the GNU General Public License, BSD licenses and some Creative Commons licenses.
+Common examples of free licenses are the GNU General Public License, BSD licenses and some Creative Commons licenses.

 Founded in 2001 by James Boyle, Lawrence Lessig, and Hal Abelson, the Creative Commons (CC) is a non-profit organization which aims to facilitate the legal sharing of creative works.
 To this end, the organization provides a number of generic copyright license options to the public, gratis.
 These licenses allow copyright holders to define conditions under which others may use a work and to specify what types of use are acceptable.

 Terms of use have traditionally been negotiated on an individual basis between copyright holder and potential licensee.
 Therefore, a general CC license outlining which rights the copyright holder is willing to waive enables the general public to use such works more freely.
 Six general types of CC licenses are available (although some of them are not properly free per the above definitions and per Creative Commons' own advice).
 These are based upon copyright-holder stipulations such as whether they are willing to allow modifications to the work, whether they permit the creation of derivative works and whether they are willing to permit commercial use of the work.
 As of 2009 approximately 130 million individuals had received such licenses.

 Criticism

 Some sources are critical of particular aspects of the copyright system.
 This is known as a debate over copynorms.
 Particularly to the background of uploading content to internet platforms and the digital exchange of original work, there is discussion about the copyright aspects of downloading and streaming, the copyright aspects of hyperlinking and framing.

 Concerns are often couched in the language of digital rights, digital freedom, database rights, open data or censorship.
 Discussions include Free Culture, a 2004 book by Lawrence Lessig.
 Lessig coined the term permission culture to describe a worst-case system.
-Good Copy Bad Copy (documentary) and RiP!: A Remix Manifesto, discuss copyright.
+The documentaries Good Copy Bad Copy and RiP!: A Remix Manifesto discuss copyright.
 Some suggest an alternative compensation system.
-In Europe consumers are acting up against the raising costs of music, film and books, and as a result Pirate Parties have been created.
+In Europe consumers are acting up against the rising costs of music, film and books, and as a result Pirate Parties have been created.
 Some groups reject copyright altogether, taking an anti-copyright stance.
 The perceived inability to enforce copyright online leads some to advocate ignoring legal statutes when on the web.